 - Create motion in the water to deter regrowth with an Aerating Fountain or Surface Aerator.

-- If there is no desirable vegetation in the pond that you wish to keep, you can apply Sonar at the rate of 90 ppb (about 8 ounces per acre-foot of water).
+- If there is no desirable vegetation in the pond that you wish to keep, you can apply Propeller at the rate of 6 to 12 ounces per surface acre, along with a Surfactant.
 Product should be diluted with enough water to facilitate even distribution via sprayer over the Duckweed & Watermeal.

 Cattails and Water Lilies